 Preparative Liquid Chromatography (LC) is a powerful purification technique used to isolate target compounds from complex mixtures at a larger scale.
 Unlike analytical LC, which focuses on characterization, the primary goal of preparative chromatography is to obtain sufficient quantity and purity of the desired compound for further applications such as drug discovery, manufacturing, or biochemical studies.

-The choice of separation mode (such as reversed-phase, normal-phase, etc.) depends on the chemical and physical properties of the analyte.
-Typically, separations are first optimized on analytical HPLC columns and then scaled up to preparative HPLC columns for high-capacity purification.
-Preparative HPLC columns (also called “prep columns”) are generally 20 mm or greater in internal diameter and support flow rates of 10–200 mL/min.
-Uniformly packed sorbent beds and elimination of fines or crushed media are essential to ensure reproducibility, long column lifetimes, and consistent performance during large-scale purification.
+The choice of separation mode—such as reversed-phase or normal-phase—depends on the chemical and physical properties of the analyte.
+The process typically begins by optimizing separations on analytical HPLC columns before scaling up to preparative columns for high-capacity purification.
+Preparative columns (often called “prep columns”) generally have an internal diameter of 20 mm or more and support flow rates between 10 and 200 mL/min.
+To ensure reproducibility, long column life, and consistent performance during large-scale purification, columns must be uniformly packed and free of fines or crushed media.

 Different separation modes in preparative LC offer unique selectivity and scalability: